 Rainy day funds are an essential fiscal tool that can help states eliminate budget gaps during economic downturns and respond to other unforeseen emergencies without negatively affecting residents and their economies through spending cuts or tax increases.
 The reserves and balances indicator measures the number of days a state could run solely on rainy day funds and total balances (including both rainy day funds and leftover general fund budget dollars).
 Because the size of state budgets varies widely, comparing days’ worth of spending in reserve offers a fairer way of gauging the relative strength of balances than total dollar amount.

-After years of growth, states’ rainy day fund capacity—the number of days they could cover state operations—fell in fiscal year 2025, the first decline since the Great Recession of 2007-09.
-At the end of fiscal 2025, the median state could run on just its rainy day funds for 46.9 days, down from the record high of 53.2 days in fiscal 2024, according to estimated budget numbers reported to the National Association of State Budget Officers.
-Although the decrease represents a major shift from recent state budget conditions, most states still have stronger rainy day funds than they did before the pandemic.
+After years of record highs, states’ rainy day fund capacity—the number of days that reserve balances could cover state operations—fell in fiscal year 2025, the first decline since the 2007-09 Great Recession.
+As of the end of fiscal 2025, the median state could run on its rainy day fund balances alone for 47.8 days, down from a record 54.5 days in fiscal 2024, according to state data reported to the National Association of State Budget Officers.
+Although the decrease signals a shift from the post-pandemic period of budgetary strength, most states still have stronger rainy day funds than they did just before the COVID-19 pandemic.

-However, states are also depleting their leftover budget dollars, known as ending balances, at the fastest rate since the Great Recession.
-As a result, states’ overall fiscal cushions—reserves plus ending balances—are declining at a rapid pace, leaving states with fewer resources to address widespread current and projected budget imbalances.
+And as their rainy day capacity falls, states are also depleting their leftover budget dollars, known as ending balances, at a rapid rate.
+As a result, states’ overall fiscal cushions—reserves plus ending balances—are quickly eroding, leaving states with fewer resources to address widespread current and projected budget imbalances.

 By the end of fiscal 2025, rainy day fund balances had reached all-time highs in 32 states.
-However, just 12 states reached a record in the number of days they could operate using only their rainy day funds because annual spending increased over the previous fiscal year.
+However, just 12 states reached a record in the number of days that they could operate using only their rainy day funds as annual spending increased over the previous fiscal year in 39 states.
 Days’ worth of spending available in rainy day funds can fluctuate because of changes in state balances, spending levels, or both.

-Although abundant federal pandemic aid and higher-than-forecasted tax collections helped bolster states’ financial cushions in fiscal 2021 and 2022, those temporary factors began to unwind in the ensuing two years.
-And as policymakers navigate the ripple effects of those waning short-term boosts, they also are facing several looming challenges, including sluggish tax collections, growing spending pressures, and decreased aid from the federal government.
+Although abundant federal pandemic aid and higher-than-forecasted tax collections helped bolster states’ financial cushions in fiscal 2021 and fiscal 2022, those temporary factors began to unwind in the ensuing two years.
+And as policymakers navigate the ripple effects of those waning short-term boosts, they also face several other challenges, including sluggish tax collections, growing spending pressures, and decreased aid from the federal government.

-Moving forward, budget reserves will be a crucial tool available to help stabilize state finances as policymakers navigate the most widespread fiscal pressures since at least 2020.
-But state leaders should be cautious about relying on rainy day funds to close deficits since many states’ budget gaps stem from structural imbalances—when recurring revenue is insufficient to support recurring expenditures—rather than short-term shocks.
-Although reserves exist to provide fiscal relief during times of need, they are not a sustainable solution for persistent budget shortfalls.
+Moving forward, budget reserves will play a critical role in stabilizing state finances as policymakers confront the most widespread fiscal pressures since at least 2020.
+But state leaders should be cautious about relying on rainy day funds to close deficits, because many states’ reported budget gaps stem from structural imbalances—when recurring revenue is insufficient to support recurring expenditures—rather than from short-term shocks.
+Although reserves exist to provide relief during times of fiscal stress, they are not a sustainable solution for persistent budget shortfalls.

 Rainy day funds

-With an aggregate $164.8 billion in savings at the end of fiscal 2025, states could run government operations on rainy day funds alone for a median of 46.9 days, equal to 12.8% of spending.
-Although the strength of state rainy day funds remained approximately 62% greater than in fiscal 2019, just before the pandemic-induced recession started in February 2020, it also varied widely by state, ranging from 320.2 days’ worth of spending in Wyoming to zero in New Jersey.
+With an aggregate $174.2 billion in savings at the end of fiscal 2025, states could run government operations on rainy day funds alone for a median of 47.8 days, equal to 13.1% of annual spending.
+Although the strength of state rainy day funds remained approximately 65% greater than in fiscal 2019, just before the pandemic-induced recession started in February 2020, it also varied widely by state, ranging from 320.2 days’ worth of spending in Wyoming to zero in New Jersey.

 Rainy day fund state highlights